jly017tech/2025-N8n/README.md

 <img width="971" height="495" alt="image" src="https://github.com/user-attachments/assets/6d1f04c9-66f5-4ded-bf7c-af65e48dac99" />

-<p> I add on form as a starter and goes through if statement.
-Once the user selects the one of the two choices.
+<p> I add on form as a starter and git oes through if statement.
+Once the user selects the one of the two choices,
-It show either the Ticket form aor the Request Device Form</p>
+It show either the Ticket form aor the Request Device Form<.
+Then, the aritifcial intelligence agent will update the the google word sheet /p>

 <h2>IT Documentation</h2>